TaylorVellios/PokemonSQL/README.md

 * Pokemon_Stats to contain Battle-related data
 * Pokemon_Details to contain character-specific information (height, weight, breeding stats, etc)

-As you will see in a moment, we will be making a third table, 'Abilities', that will assist us with these other two tables.<br></br>
+As you will see in a moment, we will be making a third table, 'Abilities', that will assist us with cleaning up the raw scrape in Pokemon_Stats.<br></br>

 ## Pokemon_Stats
 Based on scraping [two](https://www.serebii.net/pokemon/all.shtml) [pages](https://pokemon.fandom.com/wiki/List_of_Pok%C3%A9mon_by_evolution), the first DataFrame being made for battle-related character data comes out pretty raw even after 50+ lines of code.</br>